arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 The next day they gave me a merchant’s outfit, which they’d magically shrunk to my size.
 We got into a carriage, which was pulled by these translucent iridescent mist-like beings that looked like seahorses.
 Chico sat across from me, and continued to stare at with a soul-piercing intensity.
 #### Subchapter 3 of 7

-_From the perspective of Ildris and Alethea_:
+_From the perspective of Rhylandor and Alethea_:

 “Let’s pick a form.”
-Ildris said.
-Ildris decided to take the form of a small young elf.
+Rhylandor said.
+Rhylandor decided to take the form of a small young elf.
 Alethea took the opposite route and adopted the form of an old elven wizard.

 In a few moments, they emerged out of a portal in a cave on a mountain beside the city Zior.
 They made their way down.
 A few small travelers’ outposts dotted the mountainside, serving food and drink.
 As they got close to the bottom of the mountain, they reached a dwarven settlement built on the last slight downward slope of the mountain.
 The unpaved rocky path gave way to cobblestone roads.

 As they were passing by a row of houses, an old dwarf popped out and said, “Oh wow!
 How long have you been around?
 It’s been a long time since we’ve seen any elves here.”
-Ildris said, “We just arrived.”
+Rhylandor said, “We just arrived.”
 “I’m Aren.
 If you’re looking for a place to sleep tonight, I’d love to have you stay over.”
 They were looking to rest, so they took up Aren’s generous offer.

 Aren's sod-roofed house was cozy inside.
 There were a few bird swings hanging from the ceiling, and he had a small cardinal bird sitting on his table next to his notebook.
 A parrot perched by a bookshelf as well.